hidarikani/comprehensive-react-template/philosophy.md

   runnable in Node.js environment.

 When Vite or Vitest are starting up they look at [tsconfig.json][ts] and pick the environment that suits their needs.
+To keep things simple, tests are detected only if they end with `.spec.{ts,tsx}`, which means files ending with `.test.{ts,tsx}` will be ignored.

 ## Code Formatting